 For larger tumors that may be hard to remove surgically, imatinib may be used first to try to shrink the tumor and make surgery more successful.
 (This is known as neoadjuvant therapy.)
 It is often given again after surgery as well.

 Imatinib is also usually the treatment of choice for advanced GISTs that have spread too far to be removed by surgery.
-It doesn’t seem to cure these tumors, but it can often shrink them or slow their growth for several years, helping people live longer and feel better.
-If the drug stops working and the cancer starts growing again, raising the dose of imatinib may help stop the growth for some time, but the higher dose has more side effects.
+It doesn’t seem to cure these patients, but it can often shrink or slow their tumors’ growth for several years, helping them live longer and feel better.
+If the drug stops working and the tumor starts growing again, raising the dose of imatinib may help stop the growth for some time, but higher doses have more side effects.

 One other concern when using this drug to treat large GISTs is that these tumors often have a lot of fragile blood vessels.
 If imatinib causes the tumor to shrink quickly, it may lead to internal bleeding.
-For this reason, doctors watch patients carefully when first starting this drug.
+For this reason, doctors watch patients carefully when they first start taking this drug.

-This drug can be useful in treating GIST when imatinib doesn’t work or when patients can’t take imatinib (because of side effects).
+This drug can be useful in treating GIST when imatinib doesn’t work or when patients can’t take imatinib because of its side effects (see previous section).
 Sunitinib targets the KIT and PDGFRA proteins (as well as several other proteins that imatinib does not target).